HoodieRat/Atomizer/README.md

 # Atomizer

-**Atomizer** is a robust tool for splitting (“atomizing”) large JavaScript files into smaller, manageable modules.
+Atomizer is a tool for analyzing and splitting large JavaScript files into smaller, manageable modules.

 ## Features